 Very little survives of the era of Basques in the American West.
 The fading stencil of the word “BASQUE” lingers on crumbling brick facades in Nevada.
 At scattered addresses throughout Idaho and California, a few curiously named hotels—the Pyrenees, the Noriega, Des Alpes—don’t seem to fit among the region’s otherwise identifiable ethnic blend of Cowboy White/Hispanic/Native American.
 All over the West, little artifacts of this strange “other” culture abound, but they’re easily missed.

 Like the bakery in Bishop, California that sells a distinctive Basque bread.
 Or like a yearly street fair in Boise, Idaho that still celebrates San Inazio of Loyola.
-That most-revered saint of the Basques was born in the mountains of Catalonia, at Loyola, and he founded the Jesuit order in the 16thcentury, so why should he be celebrated in Idaho?
+That most-revered saint of the Basques was born in the mountains of Spain, at Loyola, and he founded the Jesuit order in the 16thcentury, so why should he be celebrated in Idaho?
 Among other things, San Inazio described for his followers a practice of meditation and contemplation that could sustain a man’s mind through hours of solitude.

 The man from Loyola must have provided some comfort for those thousands of his countrymen who settled in America—Basque sheepmen who called upon him from the peaks of the Sierra Mountains, from the quiet fields of Wyoming, or the lonely extents of the Nevada rangelands.

 Those isolated men tread lightly through the memory of the larger country.
 In the famous Range Wars between cattle and sheep, there is no doubt the cattle prevailed.
 The cowboy took the glory of the old West for himself, and the sheepherder passed into memory.
 But still, these Basques lived an extreme form of the quintessential American story.
 In a country that prized individuals, these were perhaps the most rugged and lonely of all.